-This occurs because fungi such as galactomyces trigger an increased activity of a protein in humans linked to certain skin diseases, therefore making fungal acne worse.
+This occurs because fungi such as galactomyces trigger an increased activity of a protein in humans.
+This is linked to certain skin diseases, making fungal acne worse.
 If you do think you may have fungal acne, or are curious to learn more about it, take a listen back atEpisode 27.

 While some brands dedicate their whole lines to fermented ingredients, there are a few extremely famous fermented K-Beauty products that can’t be ignored.
 They are:

-Benton Fermentation Eye Cream – Packed full of skin-friendly fermented ingredients and ceramides, this cream gently cares for the delicate under-eye skin while also realising anti-aging benefits.
+Benton Fermentation Eye Cream is packed full of skin-friendly fermented ingredients and ceramides.
+It gently cares for delicate under-eye skin while also realising anti-aging benefits.

-Missha Time Revolution First Treatment Essence – contains 90% fermented yeast concentrate, which absorbs into skin to energize, sooth, smooth, balance and revitalize it.
+Missha Time Revolution First Treatment Essence contains 90% fermented yeast concentrate.
+It not only absorbs into skin to energize, sooth, smooth and balance but can also revitalize it.

 COSRX’s Galactomyces 95 Tone Balancing Essencecontains 95% galactomyces ferment filtrate.

-Missha Time Revolution Night Repair PROBIO Ampoule- contains 10 types of Lactobacillus with different effects.
-They enhance moisture levels and elasticity by providing energy to problematic skin areas.
-These work to improve skin’s basic strength, density, moisture, balance, skin tone and elasticity.
-They use a “cool warm double fermentation” method for the product.
+Missha Time Revolution Night Repair PROBIO Ampoule contains 10 types of Lactobacillus with different effects.
+These ingredients not only moisturise the skin but also improve elasticity.
+This is because they provide energy to problematic skin areas.
+In addition, the ampoule works to improve skin’s basic strength, density, moisture, balance, skin tone and elasticity.
+Missha uses a “cool warm double fermentation” method for their product.